 How Type is Manipulated to Fit in a Space

-Kerning is the space between two individual letters.
-It’s used when you need to move only one letter because it is too far or too close to its companions.
-Some typefaces have a strange spacing between the capital letter and the rest of the word.
-Kerning helps create a better balance between letters.
+It’s that space between two individual letters and it might be too far or too close between some special letters.
+You can move or control one letter to achieve the balance between the rest of letters.
+Some typefaces have special spacing between the capital letter and the rest of letters.
+Kerning is actually give a balance between letters.

-Leading is the space between baselines.
-This means that when we manipulate the leading, we are changing the way a paragraph looks.
+It’s the vertical space between each text baseline.
+When we manipulate with the leading, we are changing the height of the paragraph.

-The lower the x-height compared to the cap height, the more white space there will be between lines.
-When letters have a higher x-height in comparison to the cap height, the leading looks more balanced and ordered.
+The lower the x-height compared to the cap height, the more empty space will be between lines.
+When letters have a higher x-height compared to the cap height, the leading looks more balanced and ordered.

-Serif fonts can be broken down even further into several subcategories (Old Style, Classical, Neo-Classical, Transitional, Clarendon, etc.).
-Today, Serif fonts are among the most popular typefaces in use, with styles like ‘Times New Roman’ being ever-present in books, documents, and even some logos.
+Serif fonts have several subcategories (Old Style, Classical, Neo-Classical, Transitional, Clarendon, etc.).
+Serif fonts are one the most popular typefaces in use, with styles like ‘Times New Roman’ being ever-present in books, official documents, and even some logos.